I don’t think I have ever seen a black bean soup that looked this good! Thanks to Janelle at Talk of Tomatoes for the wonderful recipe.

 - 2 cups dried black beans, washed

-- 2 quarts chicken or vegetable stock (check for gluten and soy-free)
+- 2 quarts vegetable stock (check for gluten and soy-free)

 - 2 cups chopped yellow onion